team-friendo/signalboost/docs/design-for-encrypting-user-metadata-at-rest.md

 The primary adversary with which we will concern ourselves is a state-level actor with the following capabilities:

 * monitor all network traffic
-* seize the devices of users or Signalboost maintainers
+* seize the devices of users or Signalboost maintainers with little to no notice
 * issue compulsory legal requests (warrants, subpoenas, court orders, ang gag orders) to Signalboost maintainers
 * issue compulsory legal requests to third-party software vendors that Signalboost uses (eg: Twilio)

-We are also concerned with a technically-sophisticated civilian adversary with (politically-motivated) animus against our users who has the following capabilities:
+We are also concerned with a technically-sophisticated civilian adversary with politically-motivated animus against our users who has the following capabilities:

 * act as administrator and subscriber to an arbitrary set of Signalboost channels
 * determine the IP address of the Signal server